mubtAAhij/DragonSync-iOS/README.md

 ## Features

 ### Real-Time Monitoring
-* Live tracking of Remote ID-compliant drones
+* Live tracking of Remote ID-compliant drones.
+* Decodes Ocusync and others that do not use Remote ID
 * Instant flight path visualization
-* Comprehensive telemetry data display
+* Comprehensive telemetry data
 * Multi-protocol (ZMQ and multicast)
 * Simultaneous tri-source detection